-Once that is done, restart your computer. then check if everything is back to normal.
+Once that is done, restart your computer.
+Then check if everything is back to normal.

 3] Adaptive Brightness on?
 Turn it off

-When it comes down to saving power, this is here adaptive brightness comes into play.
+When it comes down to saving power, this is where adaptive brightness comes into play.
 For those who aren’t aware, adaptive brightness is designed to scan your room and surroundings for a certain level of light.
 Depending on what it detects, the system automatically changes the brightness of your screen.

-It’s a popular feature on smartphones for quite a while now, and you know what?
+It’s been a popular feature on smartphones for quite a while now, and you know what?
 It works, but there are times when it doesn’t.

 If nothing helps, you may want to consider resetting your Surface Pro device.